 Where to put your Confirmation Name?

 It comes after your first and middle names and before the last name.
 For example, my first, middle, and last names are Nicole Ramiscal Mata, respectively.
-If I chose St. André Bessette as my confirmation saint, my name will be Nicole Ramiscal André Mata.
+If I chose St. André Bessette as my confirmation saint, my name would be Nicole Ramiscal André Mata.

 Is your confirmation name a legal name?